-- People are unaware of high widespread the condition is and believe it’s only they who experience it, thus they don’t want others to know they are experiencing continence issues.
+- People are unaware of high widespread the condition is and believe it’s only they who experience it

 - Many people believe that incontinence is simply a natural process of ageing and nothing can be done about it